 With her luminous smile and jubilant laughter, Jenny fills our hospital halls with sunshine.
 Having devoted over a decade of her life to caring for patients that come to Mountain Ridge, her dedication to this field is illustrated in her work every day.
-Her compassion for animals and their owners is outshone only by her love for her three-year-old son, August.
+Her compassion for animals and their owners is outshone only by her love for her son, August.
 Jenny’s interest in animals expands to the equine realm, where she has a history of riding Dressage.
 In her downtime, Jenny enjoys hanging with friends and family and heading to the mountains for some hiking.
 She has hiked several 14ers; her favorites were the four peaks of the Presidential Range.

 Tropical taste: Jenny has traveled to several exotic destinations, including Antigua, the Bahamas, Costa Rica, and Hawaii.